Andrea/BytesizeArchitectureSessionsWeb/tools.md

 ## After a session

-Once the collaboration session finishes, it is recommended to convert the diagram to a clean version, that is easy to read.
-At minimum a diagram should have a title, the name of the type of diagram and a legend section.
+Once the collaboration session finishes, it is recommended to convert the diagram to a clean version that is easy to read.
+At minimum a diagram should have: a title, the type of diagram and a legend section.
 Adding date and scope of the diagram and a brief description can be useful too.

-When you have just one or two diagrams it's probably best to not worry too much about storage, but it's a good time to observe how people interact with the diagram.
-Making the decision of how to manage this diagrams will dictate how they will be used, and it's extremely context dependent.
+When you have just one or two diagrams it's probably best to not worry too much about where to store it, but it's a good time to observe how people interact with the diagram.
+Making the decision of how to manage these diagrams will dictate how they will be used, and it's extremely context dependent.

-How to make that decision?
-You might want to answer these questions
+Answering these questions might help finding the best option

 * What kind of diagrams are you making?